 Three days later on Earth Day 2014 Helvarg and Sherman’s Lagoon cartoonist David Helvarg spoke to an assembly of students at JFK High School in Richmond and a few days after that held our first Point Molate field trip for 40 JFK biology students.
 The students expressed amazement and excitement in learning about and discovering their own waterfront history, botany, nesting Ospreys, pizza picnic and upland hiking.
 In 2015 a second field trip to Point Molate for a chemistry class was organized by Citizens for a Sustainable Point Molate with a focus on water quality testing, climate change and history.
 Plans are now underway to make Point Molate a regular science and nature field trip opportunity for Richmond’s two underserved High Schools.

 Some photos from Richmond High School Health Academy Field Trip to Point Molate – Friday Feb.
 26

-Blue Frontier and Citizens for a Sustainable Point Molate are continuing to work with the city and others to restore Point Molate as a world-class natural and recreational area for all the people of Richmond, the Bay Area and the world.
-For more information contact our project partners at CFSPM Citizens for a Sustainable Point Molate or contact us at firstname.lastname@example.org.
+Blue Frontier and the Point Molate Alliance (a diverse coalition of Richmond residents and supporters) are continuing to work with the city and others to restore Point Molate as a world-class natural and recreational area for all the people of Richmond, the Bay Area and the world.
+For more information visit Point Molate Alliance or contact us at firstname.lastname@example.org.